 The first Native Grain Whiskey with wattleseed.
 Photo – Brendan Stevens

 You can see where this is going.
-Wattleseeds are the edible seeds harvested from Acacia, a genus of shrubs and trees native to Australia and Africa, and well outside the accepted ingredients for whisky making.
+Wattleseeds are harvested from Acacia, a genus of shrubs and trees native to Australia and Africa, and well outside the accepted ingredients for whisky making.

 By the time the Australian Distillers Association (ADA), the peak industry body for craft distillers in Australia, noticed the potential breach, the Native Grain Whiskey had completely sold out.
 La Forgia now admits, he didn’t quite realise that what he was producing was outside the classification for whisky.